Picovoice/pico-cookbook/recipes/personalized-wake-word/README.md

 # Personalized Wake Word

-Personalize wake word detection, powered by on-device voice AI.
+Personalized wake word detection that activates only for the enrolled speaker, powered by on-device voice AI.

 ## Components